zoharl3/minimize_cpp_header/README.md

 Check the release section for pre-built binaries.

 Building the source requires `boost` and `llvm`.
-If you are using `vcpkg`, `llvm` requires 170GB, which includes debug libraries.
+If you are using `vcpkg` on Windows, `llvm` requires 170GB (and it's slow to build), which includes debug libraries.
 It might be simpler instead to download pre-built binaries, which don't include them.
+On Linux, I chose to build the sources.